madetech/blog/books/building_better_software_teams/01_communications/08_recognition_and_reward.md

     - Poor communication
     Everyone needs to be kept in the loop with what's going on in the current project.
     Goals, praise, performance or personal gripes will always arise and need to be communicated within the team.
-    Team members need to be upfront with each other.
+    Team members also need to be upfront with each other.

-    The last thing you want is a disengaged workforce where individuals feel left out and hierarchies start to form.
+    The last thing you want is a disengaged workforce where individuals feel left out and undesirable social hierarchies start to form.

-    This tends to happen more frequently in companies that have a big hierarchy of management.

       - Unresolved conflict situations

     Given the pressure in the software industry, conflict situations are sure to arise.
-For instance, there are many ways to write programs, it is not a science and people have vastly different opinions on how to do this.
+    The act of creating software for instance is a very subjective topic, and there are many confliting opinions on how to do it correctly.
     Fear of conflict will prevent certain individuals from bringing up topics that influence their morale.
-      They hope that the situation will resolve itself but it rarely does.

     - Lack of empowerment or autonomy

+    If you do not allow your team to take ownership of a feature, they will take less pride in it.
+Here at Made we believe that programmers should be responsible for delivering features end to end.
+This means dealing with all aspects of it from communication with clients to infrastructure to programming.
+If you only deliver a very small slice of this, you will not appreciate the positive impact that you are having on the problem, which may lead to dissatisfaction.

     - Heavy workloads
     Bad estimates and poor planning can result in significant workloads on individuals.
 No one wants to work overtime, especially if they are not being compensated for it.
 Failing to understand the underlying requirements of a piece of work can have drastic consequences on the amount of work